Looking for fun and exciting activities to add to your Hoi An itinerary? We’ve got you covered!

 The experience kicks off with a trip to a bustling local market.
 You’ll wander through colorful stalls packed with fresh produce and fragrant herbs.
 Your guide will introduce you to essential Vietnamese ingredients and even help you bargain with local vendors (which is an experience in itself!).

-Once you arrive at the cooking school, the real fun begins.
-A friendly local chef guides you step-by-step through the process of making authentic Vietnamese dishes.
+Next, we went up the road to the cooking school, where the real fun begins.
+A friendly local chef guided us step-by-step through the process of making a variety of authentic Vietnamese dishes.
 We made fresh spring rolls, crispy banh xeo (Vietnamese pancakes), and chicken rice noodles.
 And yes, you get to eat everything you cook – which might just be the best part!

-From market exploration to cooking delicious Vietnamese classics, this tour is hands-down one of the most immersive (and tasty) experiences you can have in Hoi An.
-It only costs $30 per person which I think is an incredible deal considering it’s one of the best experiences in Haoi An- just look at the hundreds of 5-star reviews!
+From market exploration to cooking delicious Vietnamese classics, this tour is hands-down one of the most immersive (and tasty) experiences you can have in Hoi An – just look at the hundreds of 5-star reviews!

 4. Explore Old Hoi An and the night market